isce-framework/plant-isce3/README.md

 ## Installation

-1. Install ISCE3 and PLAnT.
+1. Install PLAnT and ISCE3.

 2. Download the source code and move working directory to clone repository: